AlcoholRehabHelp Logo

 • Change your habits associated with drinking

-• Avoid people who peer pressure you
+• Avoid people who pressure you to drink

 • Anticipate challenges and “bad days” where you’ll need to overcome negative thinking